 Our consolidated financial statements include the consolidated accounts of GCI and its wholly owned subsidiaries, as well as five variable interest entities ("VIEs") for which we are the primary beneficiary after providing certain loans and guarantees.
 These VIEs are Terra GCI Investment Fund, LLC ("TIF"), Terra GCI 2 Investment Fund, LLC ("TIF 2"), Terra GCI 2-USB Investment Fund, LLC ("TIF 2-USB"), Terra GCI 3 Investment Fund, LLC ("TIF 3"), and Twain Investment Fund 210, LLC ("TIF 4").
 We also include in our consolidated financial statements non-controlling interests in consolidated subsidiaries for which our ownership is less than 100 percent.
-All significant intercompany transactions between non-regulated affiliates of our company are eliminated.
-Intercompany transactions generated between regulated and non-regulated affiliates of our company are not eliminated in consolidation.
+All significant intercompany transactions between non-regulated affiliates of our company are eliminated in consolidation.